Bayesian Matrix Decomposition and Applications: Monte Carlo (MC) Methods

 \subsubsection{Adaptive Rejection Sampling}

-The adaptive rejection sampling method, tailored for log-concave densities, is an extension of the rejection sampling.
+ARS improves upon standard rejection sampling by adaptively tightening the envelope around the target density---specifically when $p(x)$ is log-concave, meaning $\log p(x)$ is a concave function.
 The basic idea involves dynamically constructing an upper envelope (the upper bound on $p(x)$), serving as an adaptive replacement for $M\times q(x)$ in rejection sampling.

 As shown in Figure~\ref{fig:adaptive_rejection_sampling}, the logarithm of the density, $\log p(x)$, is considered.
 We then sample $x_i$ from the upper envelope, and the sample is either accepted or rejected akin to rejection sampling.
-In case of rejection, a tangent is drawn passing through $x = x_i$ and $y = \log(p)$; and the tangent is used to reduce the upper envelope to decrease the number of rejected samples.
+In case of rejection, a tangent is drawn passing through $x = x_i$ and $y = \log(p)$; and the tangent is used to reduce the upper envelope so as to decrease the number of rejected samples.
 The intersections of these tangent planes enable the formation of an envelope adaptively.
+This adaptive refinement reduces the rejection rate over time.
+Because the envelope is built from tangents to a concave function, it always lies above $\log p(x)$, ensuring validity.
 To sample from the upper envelope, we need to transform from log space by exponentiating and using properties of the exponential distribution.